flutter-tizen/plugins/packages/video_player_videohole/README.md

 import 'package:video_player_videhole/video_player.dart';
 ```

-For how to use the plugin, see https://github.com/flutter/plugins/tree/master/packages/video_player_videohole/video_player_videohole#usage.

 ## Limitations

 The 'httpheaders' option for 'VideoPlayerController.network' and 'mixWithOthers' option of 'VideoPlayerOptions' will be silently ignored in Tizen platform.